servusdei2018/servusdei2018/README.md

 ### About Me

->  I'm a passionate software engineer with experience in fullstack development and a growing interest in embedded systems and hardware.
+>  Hi, my name is Nathanael (Nate) Bracy!
+I'm a passionate software engineer with experience in fullstack development and a growing interest in embedded systems and hardware.
 >
 >  When I’m not coding, you can find me enjoying the [Shenandoah Valley](https://www.visitshenandoah.org/), swimming in the Shenandoah River, or hiking the Blue Ridge Mountains.